3 min read

 An optimal split isn’t just “four boxes on a calendar.”
 It’s a framework that makes progressive overload possible week after week.

-For a deeper dive into how little training you can get away with while still driving progress, see The Minimum Effective Dose for Strength.
+For a deeper dive into how little training you can get away with while still driving progress—and how to apply that progression over time—see The Minimum Effective Dose for Strength and How to Progress Your Training.

 Most research on hypertrophy and strength points toward a practical sweet spot for trained lifters: